cyverse/caslib.py/README.md

 As caslib.py has been developled it has been used as a robust CAS library for multiple projects within the iPlant Collaborative without issues, with that being said this implementation is not guaranteed to work for your implementation of CAS.

+The documentation on CAS is getting better, to learn about any of these protocols, visit: http://jasig.github.io/cas/4.0.0/index.html
 CASLIB.PY HISTORY
 =================
 [1.0] - caslib.py initial development complete